kusor/triton-kbmapi/docs/index.md

 If the `guid` or `cn_uuid` fields contain a value already in use in the `tokens` bucket, a new entry is _not_ created.
-Instead, the `9e` public key from the request is compared to the `9e` key in the stored pivtoken data.
+Instead, the `9e` public key from the request is compared to the `9e` key in the stored PIV token data.
 If the keys match, and the signature check succeeds, then the `recovery_token` value of the existing entry is returned and a 200 response is returned.
 This allows the CN to retry a request in the event the response was lost.